You Make it Possible!

 Because of you desperate women and men can find transformation and a better life.
 The transition out of being homeless and hopeless can be a bumpy road with successes and occasional failures.
 No matter how long it takes, eventually the successes start to add up.
 Women and men at the Mission become stronger and more independent by sharing their stories with others.
 They learn how to change harmful habits.
 They successfully transition, but they do not forget your compassion.

 Now, it’s summer – financial contributions drop but the needs and the services continue.
 When the weather is hot, our guests face even greater difficulties and frustrations.
 Thank you again for your compassion, and may God bless you!

 When kids don't have enough food at home, grades at school can suffer.
-A new food pantry is strengthening students and their families at an elementary school in Roxbury.
+A new food pantry is strengthening students and their families at an elementary schools in Roxbury and Dorchester.

 Your old auto, boat, yacht, truck, RV, motorcycle or aircraft can give a needy person a second chance.
 Consider a property donation to the Mission today.